pubvis-GOSH/project_management/meeting_notes/meetings.md

 # Meeting agendas
 A place to put meeting notes ahead of our regular catchups.

+# 15.09.2023
+## Image slider prototype
+- Go through the prototype app that I made for picking images with a slider,

+## User Stories
+- I made a document to start off the creation of some user stories.
+We should go through this together.

+## Artist updates
+- Scheduled a meeting with Dave for the 20th of September at 2pm.
+Just waiting to hear back.

 # 18.08.2023
 ## Now using a GitHub organisation
 - Go through the features and ideas,